Achievements as a Journey not a Destination

 Final Thoughts…

-Whether it is losing significant weight, restoring one’s metabolic health, or rebuilding one’s physical strength after an illness, the first thing that is necessary is to make a commitment to “do it”.
+Whether it is losing significant weight, restoring one’s metabolic health, or rebuilding one’s physical strength after an illness, the first necessary thing is to commit to “do it”.

 Then, put the pieces in place that are required to be successful.
 If that is weight loss or health recovery, have a plan of how you are going to do it and who will oversee your progress.
 If it’s rebuilding your strength after an illness, find something that you want to do, that’s realistic for you to consistently do, and then get whatever is needed to get started.

-Then, as I said in the video above, once you’ve made the commitment to “do it,” just do it.
+Then, as I said in the video above, once you’ve committed to “do it,” just do it.

-If you are consistent in “showing up” for yourself on a regular basis, you will be successful in achieving your goals.
+If you are consistent in “showing up” for yourself regularly, you will be successful in achieving your goals.

 To your good health,